RANKING STUDIO GHIBLI'S FILMS

 Here we are, finally at the 10s.

 This is the perfect example of how to make a children's film that can be equally enjoyed by adults.
 It's child-like not childish.
-It's is full of wonder and perfectly encapsulates what it's like to have such an imagination.
+It is full of wonder and perfectly encapsulates what it's like to have such an imagination.
 The film has some iconic imagery.
 But the way the film builds tension and manages to have a climax in what is a fairly simple story is exceptional.
-I remember how riveting I found this film and it's one of those films that holds up on multiple re-watches.
+I remember how riveting I found this film when I first saw it and yet it's one of those films that holds up on multiple re-watches.
 It's so full of charm.
 This is probably my favourite artwork of any anime and it's a simple yet touching & beautiful story.
 There are countless little details in this anime that make this my only other ten.
+It's a masterpiece and an absolute delight to watch.

 1. HOWL'S MOVING CASTLE (10/10)